odin-lang/sublime-odin/README.md

 # Odin for Sublime
-Odin syntax definition for Sublime Text
+Odin syntax definition and build system for Sublime Text